snehalshirvaiker/rag_text_to_speech_system/README.md

 ## Below are the steps to run:

-## This project needs Ollama to be installed on local machine
+## This project needs Ollama to be installed and running on local machine
     https://ollama.com/

 ### for ios, run the bash file run.sh in terminal using below command: